ANOTHER WORLD IS NOT ONLY POSSIBLE, SHE IS ON HER WAY;

 I learned a ton in both roles, but I’ll focus in for a moment: As niche as this conference is, I was very happy I was able to attend as an educator.
 GDC really delivered on content for educators, both through the Education Summit and presentations on User Experience.

 When you step back from the details of game dev, you begin to see gaming for what it essentially is: a series of mind exercises within changing analytical frameworks.
-Gaming (especially when pushed beyond episodic task completion and formulaic linear narratives) challenges the brain to approach problems in ways that challenge its hardwired preconceptions.
-From an educational point of view, this is a pot of gold we try to recreate through assignments that bear a little more academic legitimacy than can be ascribed to the word “game.”
+Gaming (especially when pushed beyond episodic narratives) challenges the brain to approach problems in ways that challenge its hardwired preconceptions.
+From an educational point of view, this is a pot of gold we try to recreate through assignments – because the word “assignment” bears a but more academic legitimacy than the word “game.”

 At least, a lot of academics I know see it that way: Gaming is fun and supplementary, but not a tool that can comprehensively represent subject matter.
 I’d argue that no one tool can do that, but games especially can foster a sense of a personal experience with a topic.
 In a game, it’s your agency that determines your takeaway; the most excellent games create an environment that allows the user to feel the impacts of his own agency profoundly and acutely.
 That feeling is underestimated.
 It’s powerful.